ArchipelagoMW/Archipelago/docs/world api.md

 #### Tutorials

 Your game can have as many tutorials in as many languages as you like, with each one having a relevant `Tutorial` defined in the `WebWorld`.
-The file name you use aren't particularly important, but it should be descriptive of what the tutorial is covering, and the name of the file must match the relative URL provided in the `Tutorial`.
+The file name you use isn't particularly important, but it should be descriptive of what the tutorial covers, and the name of the file must match the relative URL provided in the `Tutorial`.
 Currently, the JS that determines this ignores the provided file name and will search for `game/document_lang.md`, where `game/document/lang` is the provided URL.